From Casetext: Smarter Legal Research

 Opinion

-23-5318
+No. 23-5318

 08-07-2024

-United States of America, Plaintiff-Appellee, v.
-Leon Burnett Hensley, Defendant-Appellant.
+UNITED STATES of America, Plaintiff-Appellee, v.
+Leon Burnett HENSLEY, Defendant-Appellant.

-Michael C. Holley, OFFICE OF THE FEDERAL PUBLIC DEFENDER, Nashville, Tennessee, for Appellant.
+ARGUED: Michael C. Holley, OFFICE OF THE FEDERAL PUBLIC DEFENDER, Nashville, Tennessee, for Appellant.
 Rascoe S. Dean, UNITED STATES ATTORNEY'S OFFICE, Nashville, Tennessee, for Appellee.
-Michael C. Holley, Dumaka S. Shabazz, OFFICE OF THE FEDERAL PUBLIC DEFENDER, Nashville, Tennessee, for Appellant.
+ON BRIEF: Michael C. Holley, Dumaka S. Shabazz, OFFICE OF THE FEDERAL PUBLIC DEFENDER, Nashville, Tennessee, for Appellant.
 Rascoe S. Dean, UNITED STATES ATTORNEY'S OFFICE, Nashville, Tennessee, for Appellee.

 Appeal from the United States District Court for the Middle District of Tennessee at Nashville.
 No. 3:21-cr-00112-1—Eli J. Richardson, District Judge.

 Before: KETHLEDGE, BUSH, and READLER, Circuit Judges.
+OPINION

-CHAD A. READLER, CIRCUIT JUDGE
+CHAD A. READLER, Circuit Judge.

 Leon Hensley surreptitiously recorded minors using the bathroom.
 He pleaded guilty to 25 counts of production and attempted production of child pornography.
 The district court sentenced him to 293 months of confinement.
 On appeal, Hensley alleges two sentencing errors: (1) the district court impermissibly double counted when calculating his offense level; and (2) the district court misunderstood its discretion to depart from the Guidelines.
 Seeing no error on either front, we affirm.